 8. Create your campaign.

-Once you’ve completed all of the sections, click Create Campaign.
+Once you’ve completed all the sections, click Create Campaign.
 You’ll see your campaign appear in your Employer Dashboard.